Toward a paperless future of learning and training

-Today, the ITCILO has issued more than 700 credentials.
-They’ve been shared on social media 352 times and viewed by more than 1,300 users.
+Today, the ITCILO has issued thousands of credentials.
+They’ve been shared hundreds of times and viewed by thousands of people.

 This is just the latest step of the Centre’s digital transformation.
 As technology advances, our relationship with social media deepens, and learning choices become more varied, the ITCILO will continue to innovate for a sustainable and digital future.